365 Days of Gratitude: Cultivate an Attitude of Gratitude One Day at a Time

 365 days gratitude journal

-What is the purpose of gratitude journal?
+What is the purpose of a gratitude journal?

 365 Days of Gratitude is a guided journal to help you begin to develop and cultivate an attitude of gratitude through daily written exercises.